Davetbutler/davetbutler.github.io/_pages/about.md

 ---

 ## About
 I am a final year PhD student at the Alan Turing Institute, affiliated with the University of Edinburgh.
 I am supervised by [David Aspinall](http://homepages.inf.ed.ac.uk/da/) and [Adria Gascon](https://www.lsi.upc.edu/~agascon/).
-My research lies at the intersection of cryptography and formal methonds.
+My research lies at the intersection of cryptography and formal methods.
 In particular I am interested in computer aided security proofs.
 I work on providing machine checked proofs for proofs of security of low level primitives and Multi Party Computation (MPC) protocols.

 Before the Alan Turing Institute I completed my masters (First Class Honours, MMath) at Durham University.